As I grow older, part of my emotional survival plan must be to actively seek inspiration

 Case Management Services

 Short-term case management services are offered to WCU students needing referrals to community resources and/or intensive follow up following a crisis or psychiatric hospitalization.
 If you or someone you know needs case management services, call Counseling and Psychological Services (CAPS) to request an appointment with the Case Manager.

 Faculty, staff or students who desire professional consultation regarding concerns about others may make an appointment.
-At various times this option has been utilized by clubs, teams, groups of roommates or friends, as well as individuals.
-Our staff will talk with you about your concerns, offer you our professional view of the situation, and make recommendations when appropriate.
+Our staff will talk with you about your concerns, offer you our professional view of the situation, and make recommendations.

-If you have been referred to consult with our psychiatric nurse practitioner for further assessment and treatment recommendations they will work closely with our staff to devise a comprehensive treatment plan which ideally will assist you in addressing the issues that brought you to counseling.
-Psychiatric appointments are scheduled one day and a half each week during fall and spring semesters.
 As an enrolled Western student, you may be eligible for assessment and follow-up sessions.
 All appointments with the psychiatric nurse practitioner will be charged to your health insurance.
-Co-pays are due at time of service and vary due to your specific insurance coverage.
+Co-pays are due at time of service and vary based on your specific insurance coverage.